cyKamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-a command that finds all empty files and directories
+a script that lists all the files